mrjuda/todo-react/README.md

-# Math Magicians React
+# Full todo-list app
 ## 📑 Project description
 **Build v1.2**

-This is a React project for educational purposes only.
+Create a basic structure for a to-do list web application.
-The To-do List project was built using SCSS, JS, HTML and Webpack and tested through Jest.
+The Todo project was built using ReactJS, SCSS, HTML, and tested through Jest.
+This is a React/Redux project for educational purposes only.

 ## 🛠 Built with
-- React / ES6
+- ReactJS / Redux
 - HTML5
 - CSS3